inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 # When to learn

 - A technology still changing rapidly
-  - Will take a time to learn the background mechanisms and keep up the latest trending
+  - Will need time to learn the background mechanisms and keep up with the latest trending
 - Container is one of the basic concepts of cloud infrastructure
-  - Abstraction of computings is an important topic to learn
+  - Abstraction of computing is an important topic to learn

 ---